yackx/ipgo/content/complex-data-types/interface.md

 }
 ```

 As we know, functions can be added to structs.
-Guess what.
 We are going to add `Area()` and `Perimeter()` functions to our two shapes.
 The actual computation depend on the shape, but the function declarations are the same, only applied to different types.

 ```go
 func (s *Square) Area() float64 {